rclone/rclone/docs/content/overview.md

 ‡ SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.

+†† WebDAV supports modtimes when used with Owncloud and Nextcloud only.

 ### ModTime ###